-P-cards are awarded to each fencer separately, starting with a P-yellow card, followed by two P-red cards and finally by a P-black card.
+P-yellow and P-red cards are awarded to both fencers simultaneously, starting with a P-yellow card, followed by a P-red card.
+The P-black card is awarded as described in 1c) below.

-When, for the first time, there is one minute of unwillingness to fight, the Referee sanctions one or both fencers with a P-yellow card as follows:
+- a) When, for the first time, there is one minute of unwillingness to fight, the Referee sanctions both fencers with a P-yellow card. - b) When, for the second time, there is one minute of unwillingness to fight, the Referee sanctions both fencers with a P-Red card. - c) When, for the third time, there is one minute of unwillingness to fight, a P-black card is awarded as follows:

-- a.
-If the fencers are equal: the Referee sanctions both fencers with a P-yellow card. - b.
-If the fencers are not equal: the Referee sanctions the fencer who has the lower score with a P-yellow card.

-When, for the second and third times, there is one minute of unwillingness to fight, the Referee sanctions one or both fencers with a P-Red card as follows:

-- c.
-If the fencers are equal: the Referee sanctions both fencers with a P-red card. - d.
-If the fencers are not equal: the Referee sanctions the fencer who has the lower score with a P-red card.

-When, from the fourth time, there is unwillingness to fight, one or both fencers who have already received two P-red cards, receive a P-black card.

-- e.
-If the fencers receive P-black cards simultaneously and their scores are equal, the fencer with the higher initial seeding in the competition wins the bout. - f.
-If the fencers receive P-back cards simultaneously and their scores are not equal, the fencer with the higher score wins the bout.
+- i.
+If the scores of the two fencers are equal, the referee sanctions the fencer with the lower initial seeding in the competition with a P-black card.
+The fencer with the higher initial seeding in the competition wins the bout. - ii.
+If the scores of the two fencers are not equal, the referee sanctions the fencer with the lower score with a P-black card.
+The fencer with the higher score wins the bout.